(5 ILCS 140/3)

 (ii) the persons from whom such records may be

-(i) The time periods for compliance or denial of a request to inspect or copy records set out in this Section shall not apply to requests for records made for a commercial purpose.
-Such requests shall be subject to the provisions of Section 3.1 of this Act.
+(i) The time periods for compliance or denial of a request to inspect or copy records set out in this Section shall not apply to requests for records made for a commercial purpose, requests by a recurrent requester, or voluminous requests.
+Such requests shall be subject to the provisions of Sections 3.1, 3.2, and 3.6 of this Act, as applicable.